Cheap web hosting 1

 Bluehost

 Bluehost is great if you just need to get online fast and cheap.
-It’s $1.99 a month for the first year – $23.88 total.
+It’s $1.99 a month on the three-year plan – $71.64 total.
 You get a free domain, one-click WordPress setup, and a simple control panel that’s easy to use.

-But after year one, the price shoots up.
-So it’s a solid short-term deal, not a long-term bargain.
+But after the initial contract, the price rises significantly.
+So it’s a solid mid-term deal, not a long-term bargain.

 Do you have any questions about which cheap hosting plan is best for you?
 Let us know in the comments!